 3D printing is a complex branch of new manufacturing technology that turns 3D designs into tangible objects by building up layers.
 This modern process was first invented in the 1980s, but it has evolved dramatically in the past few years.
 Depending on how complex the design is, the 3D printing process currently takes anywhere between 4 and 24 hours.

-3D printing is now used predominantly for Rapid Prototyping, but there are three other distinct market segments that are benefiting from the technology: Moulds and Tooling, Digital Manufacturing and Personal Fabrication.
+3D printing is now used predominantly for Rapid Prototyping, but there are three other distinct market segments like color printing flyers that are benefiting from the technology: Moulds and Tooling, Digital Manufacturing and Personal Fabrication.
 Christopher Barnatt explains the range of 3D technologies on his website, Explaining the Future.

 In-store 3D printing